 Sunday, June 25: 12-3pm

-Ramgopal will close the installation on Sunday, June 25 at 8:30pm with a short, improvised performance incorporating the Tamil, Hindi, and Sanskrit hymns and lullabies that Nagalakshmi sings in the recordings
+Ramgopal will close the installation on Sunday, June 25 at 8:30pm with a short, improvised performance incorporating the Tamil, Hindi, and Sanskrit hymns and lullabies sung by Nagalakshmi in the recordings.